eric1932/sp21-cs242-project/sp21-cs242-zl36-tincher2-proposal.md

 Another great feature is that it can run on cloud platforms, which means the users don't need to keep their computer open.

 ### Project Motivation
+Many websites have daily check-in tasks.
+For example, some network drives say users can get more spaces if they open the websites or apps every day; some forums will automatically suspend accounts after a long period of inactivity.

-I believe most daily check-in tasks are designed by internet companies to maintain MAU (monthly active user).
-To receive all awards every day, the user must visit all of the websites and spend a huge amount of time on this, which is not very productive.
+I believe most of the tasks are deliberately designed by internet companies to keep a high MAU (monthly active user).
+To accomplish all of them, the user must visit all websites one by one and spend a huge amount of time on this, which is not very productive.
 This project aims to free people from such repetitive works.

-e.g. Reddit daily bonus

 ![](./Reddit.png)